wireseo/tp/docs/team/wireseo.md

   * In charge of implementation of all Consultations and Mastery Check related features and tests
   * Oversaw the implementation and design of the GUI
   * Ensured that project deliverables are delivered on time
+  * Refactored and restructured classes to appropriate packages

 * **Enhancements to existing features**:
   * Designed the new and improved GUI for Jarvis: [\#12](https://github.com/AY2021S1-CS2103T-W11-2/tp/issues/12)